Elpitech/baikal-t-fwgen/README.md

 # Binary Firmware Generation Tool (fwgen)

-Even though this toolset has been created primarily for microchip usb26x USB-hub firmware generation it can be used ti creat nearly any binary blob.
-The core shell-script '/etc/fwgen/core.sh' is created just to execute the firmware genetion scripts placed in the root firmware directory '/etc/fwgen/fw'.
+Even though this toolset has been created primarily for microchip usb26x USB-hub firmware generation it can be used to create nearly any binary blob.
+The core shell-script '/etc/fwgen/core.sh' is created just to execute the firmware generation scripts placed in the root firmware directory '/etc/fwgen/fw'.
 Each firmware script can be created with a help of functions described in '/etc/fwgen/functions.sh'.
 It's strongly recommended to use a POSIX-shell language for the firmware and library scripts so to have a portable program.